Detective Conan: Crossroad in the Ancient Capital: Music

-The theme song is "Time After Time ~In the City of Whirling Blossoms~" (Ｔｉｍｅ　ａｆｔｅｒ　ｔｉｍｅ 〜花舞う街で〜, "Time after time ~Hana Mau Machi de~) by Mai Kuraki.
+The theme song is "Time After Time ~In the City of Whirling Blossoms~" (Time after time 〜花舞う街で〜, "Time after time ~Hana Mau Machi de~) by Mai Kuraki.
 It was released on March 5, 2003.
 Crossroad in the Ancient Capital is the second Case Closed film for which Mai Kuraki wrote the theme song, after Countdown to Heaven.

 The official soundtrack was released on April 16, 2003.
 It costs ¥3059 including tax.

+Overview

+Although the film includes several fictional locations, such as Sannō-ji Temple and Gyokuryū-ji Temple, it prominently features numerous real-world tourist sites in Kyoto, Japan.
+Throughout the film, the main character Conan Edogawa and his companions are depicted visiting various well-known landmarks, including Kyoto Tower, Kiyomizu-dera, Ponto-chō, Gojo Bridge, Kamo River, Keage Incline, Nanzen-ji, Kurama-dera, and Umekōji Park.

+In addition to these landmarks, several shrines, railway stations, and public parks are recreated with a high level of detail.
+Kurama Station on the Eizan Electric Railway appears in the film, along with a train resembling the 900 Series Kirara; however, the train's color scheme differs from that of the actual rolling stock.

+Although Kifune Shrine is depicted in the film's promotional poster, it does not appear within the film itself.

 Reception

 In the popularity poll of 19 successive films held in 2016, this film won the first place.

 Home media

 DVD

 The DVD was released on December 17, 2003.
 It contains the film and the trailer and costs ¥6090 including tax.

 Blu-ray

 The Blu-ray version of the film was released on December 24, 2010.
 The Blu-ray contains the same content as the DVD plus a mini-booklet explaining the film.

 Manga

 A manga adaptation based on the film, was released in September 2016 until April 2017.